AleksanderMielczarek/ObservableCache/README.md

 ### Observable Cache Service

 Using ObservableCache requires from developer writing unique keys for cached Observables.
-This can be error prone and that's why additional layer can be used. instead of directly using ObservableCache and manually manipulating keys, Observable Cache Service generate classes from declared interfaces which internally assures that all keys are unique.
+This can be error prone and that's why additional layer can be used.
+Instead of directly using ObservableCache and manually manipulating keys, Observable Cache Service generate classes from declared interfaces which internally assures that all keys are unique.